faq

 What programs do you recommend using?

 For Desktop users: Photoshop, Clip Studio Paint (which goes on sale a few times a year) and Paint Tool SAI!
 Can't go wrong with any of them, but try out the trials to see what suits your tastes.
+Yes there are other programs out there, but I haven’t personally used them, so I can’t recommend them.

 For iPad users: I couldn't recommend Procreate enough!
 It's really great!